charlottechengg/ite_carpool/README.md

 # poolit
-A carpool app that is meant for free ride-sharing experience.
+A carpooling app that is meant for a free ride-sharing experience.
 Deployed using netlify on https://poolit.netlify.app/#/.

 ## Project